New Zealand was the Guest of Honour at the prestigious 2012 Frankfurt Book Fair which ran from 10-14 October.

 New Zealand was the Guest Country of Honour at the 2012 Frankfurt Book Fair (FBF).
 Attended by around 300,000 people from 110 countries, the Frankfurt Book Fair is the world’s largest book fair and most prestigious annual publishing event.

-New Zealand’s Guest of Honour project ran for the whole year leading up to the fair, presenting 80 New Zealand writers and many cultural performers in numerous events in Frankfurt and other centres throughout Germany and Europe.
+New Zealand’s Guest of Honour project ran for the whole year leading up to the fair, presenting 82 New Zealand writers and many cultural performers in more than 260 events in Frankfurt and 50 other cities throughout Germany and Europe.
 It provided an unprecedented opportunity not only to sell our books into international markets, but also to showcase New Zealand’s literature and culture, to promote trade and tourism and to strengthen our political ties with Germany.

 The Frankfurt Book Fair project was a major focus for the Ministry during 2011/12 and the first half of 2012/13.
 As the lead agency, the Ministry formed a small team to run the project, in collaboration with a number of other government agencies in New Zealand and Germany.